brennama/GeekGigs/README.md

 - Now you are able to execute the build script locally instead of having to execute commands on the `app` container.
-Open a terminal (or iTerm) window or tab, and execute the following commands:
+Open a terminal window (or tab), and execute the following commands:

 ```
 # change to local project directory